How to start a cinema

 Subtitles

 Guests with sensory or learning disabilities and those on the autism spectrum can often find cinema environments challenging.
-Changes to the environment that help can include:
+Changes that can help include:

-• The lights being kept at a low level
+• The lights being kept on at a low level

 • Lower sound levels